Serbia Country Commercial Guide

 Blockchain and Gaming

-The Government is looking to implement blockchain technology in healthcare, urban planning, and other areas, but has yet to move forward with any specific projects.
-Serbia is also introducing tax incentives for technology startups - the tax rate is only 3% (half of the regular corporate tax).
+While the Serbian Government is looking to implement blockchain technology in healthcare, urban planning, and other areas, it has yet to move forward with any specific projects.
+Serbia is also introducing tax incentives for technology startups - the corporate income tax rate is only 3% (half of the regular rate).
 The main market developer is the Serbian Blockchain Initiative (SBI), established in 2018, with three main goals: to increase local capacities in this area, provide regulatory support, and promote Serbia on the global blockchain market.